 With the low rainfall year-round and the trade winds cooling off the island, Margarita Island can offer the Caribbean getaway for a fraction of the cost compared to the neighbouring ABC islands (Aruba, Bonaire, and Curaçao).

 THINGS TO DO ON THE ISLAND

 While many visitors see Isla Margarita only as a beach destination, the island with a magnificent landscape has a turbulent period of history.
 High forested mountains are home to fortresses and forts.
-They were built by Spaniards to protect their shores from the pirates during the colonial times.
+They were built by Spaniards built them to protect their shores from the pirates during the colonial times.

 Explore the island on a jeep safari tour, hike through the mountains or visit one of the national parks.
 Additionally, snorkel in crystal clear waters and get familiar with the local marine life.

 Out of the island’s attractions, the sun-filled beaches with white sands and an abundance of water sports are Margarita’s main draws.
 There are surely many to choose from.
 Whether you like secluded beaches, calm waters for snorkelling, or perfect waves for windsurfing.